core-wg/href/draft-ietf-core-href.md

 reserve for applications that are likely to enjoy wide use and can make good use of their shortness.

-When the expert notices that a registration has been made in the Uniform Resource Identifier (URI) Schemes registry (see also {{upd}}), the expert is requested to initiate a parallel registration in the CRI Scheme Numbers registry.
+When the expert is notified that a registration is impending in the Uniform Resource Identifier (URI) Schemes registry (see also {{upd}}) that has declared a special requirement on the CRI scheme number, the expert is assigning the CRI scheme number instead of IANA doing that autonomously.
 CRI scheme number values in the range between 1000 and 20000 (inclusive) should be assigned unless a shorter representation in CRIs appears desirable.